 Silent Valley National Park is located in the Nilgiri Hills, Palakkad District in Kerala, South India.
 The area in this national park had been historically explored in 1847 by the botanist Robert Wight.

 Plans for a hydroelectric project that threatened the parks high diversity of wildlife stimulated an environmentalist Social Movement in the 1970s called Save Silent Valley which resulted in the cancellation of the project and creation of the park in 1980.
-The visitors’ centre for the park is at Sairandhri.
+The visitors’ center for the park is at Sairandhri.